 In the 2017 Google Cloud Next conference in San Francisco, the company announced that its focus for the cloud would be data analytics and machine learning.

 Google confirmed that its engineers had done 500 releases on the platform.
-The company has also carried out various partnerships with giants such as SAP and international bank HSBC that relies on big data analytics.
+The company has also carried out various partnerships with giants such as SAP and international bank HSBC that rely on big data analytics.

 Google also revealed some new machine learning and artificial intelligence tools at the conference.
 Google may be lagging behind Amazon for now, but at the rate at which it is ramping up its efforts, it won’t be long before Google catches up.

-If interested in learning Google Cloud then I would recommend taking an online course offered by Coursera.
+If interested in learning Google Cloud, then I would recommend taking an online course offered by Coursera.